litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

  litterat-bind
- - Deeper looker at defaults for Lists, Sets and other collections.
- - Investigate removing the primitive array bridge classes and replace with generated MethodHandles.
  - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
  - Dates, timestamps and other atoms.
  - Create bind error examples and test edge cases.